reMBCP/rembzdefend-fix/README.md

 # Zimperium (ZDefend) Workaround for MB Bank

+- Current version : `v4`

+- Status : Working, but some users facing [crash issues after 20 seconds](https://voz.vn/t/thao-luan-ve-root-bang-magisk-module-giai-phap-an-root-cho-phien-ban-moi-24.497191/post-35548153) or when [transfer with more than 20 million VND](https://voz.vn/t/thao-luan-ve-root-bang-magisk-module-giai-phap-an-root-cho-phien-ban-moi-24.497191/post-35463958) which trigger eKYC authentication (reported but no crash logs, no fix)

 ## Why this exists ?
 - Because Zimperium and MBBank development team, they didn't respect our freedom and privacy by blocking rooted devices (KernelSU/Magisk/APatch), device using LSPosed, device with accessibility apps enabled